What curriculum do you use?

 Where can I purchase the music that you use in Kids’ Life

-A large portion of the music that we use in both Kids’ Life and Jr. Kids’ Life is available for download at AmberSky Records.
+A large portion of the music that we use in both Kids’ Life and Jr. Kids’ Life is available for purchase and download at Orange Music.

 All of us as parents want to teach our kids about faith and character.
 Sometimes though we’re at a loss as to where to start or what the best approach is.
-Orange seeks to find a solution to this by synchronizing the efforts of the church and the home, using a master plan to teach faith and character to kids.
+Orange seeks to find a solution to this by synchronizing the efforts of the church and the home.

 You guys are the Jesus experts, right?
 What’s so bad about letting you do your job?

-Kudos to you for being on top of trying to make the most of your and your child’s time by leaving it to the experts.
-While that approach is great for things like piano lessons and ballet, the Bible teaches that when it comes to discipling our kids (teaching faith and character) the responsibility belongs to the parents.
+While that approach is great for things like piano lessons and ballet, we believe scripture teaches when it comes to discipling our kids (teaching faith and character) the responsibility belongs to the parents.
 Check out what Deuteronomy 6:6-7 says on the matter.

-Plus, if you want to think about it in terms of hours spent with your children, the church on average will spend 40 hours with your kids this year.
+And if you want to think about it in terms of hours spent with your children, the church on average will spend 40 hours with your kids this year.
 You, on the other hand, will spend approximately 3000 hours of non-sleeping, non-school time with your kids.
-Hmm…seems like we (the church) need to be doing our best to make YOU the best at teaching your kids about faith and character.
+Hmm…seems like we (the church) need to be doing our best to help YOU be the best at teaching your kids about faith and character.
 That’s where ORANGE comes in.

 Teaching my kids my kids about faith and character is my responsibility and I get that, but where do I start?
 How do I know I’m teaching the right things?

 Thanks for your honestly.
 The good news is that we’ve got a plan to help.
-ORANGE! to the rescue.
-Orange isn’t another program, rather it’s a set of tools, resources, and a way of thinking designed to help you (the parent) win at teaching your child about faith and character.
+Orange isn’t a program, but rather a strategy and a set of tools and resources designed to help you as a parent win at teaching your child about faith and character.

 1- Use our resources.
 They’re free and can be found on the resources page of this site.
 Our resources are age appropriate, require no prep time and are super easy to use with your child.
 We offer different tools for each age group that line up exactly with what we’re teaching on Sunday mornings.
 Check it out and let us know if you have any questions.
 We’d love to talk with you.